 Briana’s evolution into children’s literature is a natural progression of the poetry she has been writing since the age of 17.
 It brings together her fantastical series of paper dolls illustrations with stories that she creates while walking in nature.
 Her first and second picture books, “She Dreams of Sable Island,”, and “The Book of Selkie” were published by Nimbus Publishing Ltd. in 2019.
 She is currently working on “Wildflower”, to be released in spring 2021.
 Briana has shown her work in solo and group shows at Argyle Fine Art and Teichart Gallery in Halifax.
 Her work has appeared internationally in online features, films and magazines.
 She has read aloud from “She Dreams of Sable Island” and discussed her writing process and art practice at numerous events, including public talks at Argyle Fine Art, “Word on the Street” at the Halifax Public Library and the Museum of Natural History in Halifax.

-Nancy is the author/photographer of 4 childrens book in the Secret Life of Squirrels series, with a fifth on the way.
-She is a retired high school Family Studies teacher and Guidance Counsellor with a love for photography and the curious antics of her backyard squirrels.
-In about 2010 she started taking making squirrel size props (a barbecue, mailbox, washer and dryer, etc) and dioramas, and she lured squirrels into her sets by hiding nuts.
+Nancy is the author/photographer of 4 childrens book in the Secret Life of Squirrels series, and a new (2021) alphabet board book featuring Oakley the Squirrel.
+She is a retired high school Family Studies teacher and Guidance Counsellor.
+In 2010 she started making squirrel size props (a barbecue, mailbox, washer and dryer, etc) and dioramas, and she lured her backyard squirrels into her sets by hiding nuts.
 Her humorous photos of the squirrels appeared online and in newspapers and magazines world-wide.
-In 2014 her first children’s book, The Secret Life of Squirrels, was published in Canada and the U.S., followed by three subsequent books in 2015 and 2016, and July 2018.
+In 2014 her first children’s book, The Secret Life of Squirrels, was published in Canada, U.S. and Japan and South Korea.
 For classroom visits, Nancy brings along a tote box filled with some of her homemade props to show the students and she talks about the art and craft of recycling and being creative.

 BIOGRAPHY Maritza, artist and designer with over 17 years of international experience.
 University Graduated ISDI (Superior Institute of Design) 1993.
 Bachelor in drawing and sculpture (Fine Art Academy San Alejandro) 1988.
 Junior in Fine Arts (23yC) 1984.
 All in Havana, Cuba.
 Also she has several post-graduated courses.